Steven5233/vulnora/README.md

 ## About the Author

-Vulnora is built by **Adoyi Steven**, a cybersecurity researcher and penetration tester focused on building practical tools for ethical hacking, bug bounty hunting, and enterprise GRC.
+Vulnora is built by **Adoyi Steven(séç gúy)**, a cybersecurity researcher and penetration tester focused on practical tools for ethical hacking, bug bounty hunting, and enterprise GRC.

-The goal: create a **free, powerful, and complete** platform that combines automated scanning with professional manual testing capabilities.

 ---

 ## Roadmap

-- ✅ **OWASP ZAP integration** (Spider + Active Scan + Proxy + Repeater)
-- ✅ **Authenticated logic scanning** (Cookies + JWT)
-- 🔄 AI-powered summary for logic flaws
+- AI-powered summary and remediation suggestions for logic flaws
-- 🔄 Historical trending dashboard
+- Historical trending dashboard
-- 🔄 Scheduled scans
+- Scheduled scans
-- 🔄 Team / organization support
+- Team / organization support
+- Further enhancements to authorization flaw detection

 ---